 So first things first, do you play Pétanque and how do you play the game?
 Well to start you’ll need a set of Pétanque boules.
 Each set comes with 6 boules and a small target ball also called le cochonnet (little piglet).
 The word Pétanque comes from the Provence language expression “pieds tanqués” which is derived from the verb “tanquer” or to anchor/ tie down.
 Therefore, players have to have their feet firmly planted on the ground or the terrain and take no steps when shooting or throwing their boules.

 The game objective is simple to score points by having the boules as close as possible to the target ball or cochonnet, so the first move is to throw the target ball after a coin toss to start the game.
 The strategy of the players then is to place their boules closer or to knock out of the way their opponents’ boules.

 There are techniques that the seasoned, skilled player uses, such as tirer or pointer.
-There are shooter and pointers in the game.
+There are shooters and pointers in the game.
 To shoot is to aim for the opponent’s boule to knock it out and dislodge it out of the way to replace that boule.
-When done correctly end accurately, It is the perfect play and called a “carreau“.
+When done correctly end accurately, It is the perfect play and is called a “carreau“.
 To point on the other hand is to throw your boule so that it lands in a specific tactical spot.

-In the end of the partie, a piece of thread or measuring tape is often used to measure up to the millimeter to identify the winner.
+In the end of the partie, a piece of thread or measuring tape is often used to measure up to a millimeter to identify the winner.
 It takes focus, dexterity, and accuracy, but overall, it doesn’t hurt to have lady luck on your side!

 Alors, “Tu tires ou tu pointes?”
 Be sure to score a point or two or else you’ll end up with 0-13 or une Belle Fanny!